cs-suhao/myblog/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Personal Bolg's documentation!
+cs-suhao的个人博客
 =========================================

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: 首页:

    c++/index
+   python/index
    tools/index
-   python/index
+   papers/index
    reading/index
    movie/index
-   papers/index
    about